GoFetchDeliveries/api/endpoints/webhooks.md

 # Webhooks

 Manage your webhooks.
-A webhook is a URL that GoFetch calls when to notify you of something, like a change in a delivery job status.
+A webhook is a URL that GoFetch calls to notify you of something, like a change in a delivery job status.

 * [Update job status webhook](#create-a-webhook)